 Begin a shift in your instruction!
 For this module, make some plans to think about

 - vocabulary introduction and quantity

 - multi-dimensional assessment questions beyond the vocab test

 For credit in this model, share a google doc with me (firstname.lastname@example.org) that

 1. outlines how you have approached vocabulary in the past

 3. examples of these shifts (can be a narrative or photos or sharing an assessment - before and after)

 MAKE SURE THAT YOU CLICK THE BOX TO NOTIFY ME, THIS WILL PROMPT AN EMAIL.
 I will not be scrolling through "Shared with me" to hunt for it.

 This can be a tricky topic with our ELA friends.
 Many feel as though all vocabulary should be front-loaded and accessible to students from the beginning - that language is not something be withheld or kept from students.
 Is there an ESL specialist in your building to discuss specific strategies?

-REFLECT Many science teachers are tasked with supporting school wide goes in comprehension and other reading strategies, often including vocabulary.
+REFLECT Many science teachers are tasked with supporting school wide goals in comprehension and other reading strategies, often including vocabulary.
 Given your learning on this topic, how might you contribute?
 What information can you share with your administrator about approaching vocabulary in science?